4 Statistical methods for replication assessment

 Finally we combine, using the Bayes rule, prior and likelihood to obtain the posterior distribution:

-Calculating the BF can be problematic in some condition.
-The SDR is a convenient shortcut to calculate the Bayes Factor (Wagenmakers et al., 2010).
-The idea is that the ratio between the prior and posterior density distribution for the \(H_1\) is an estimate of the Bayes factor calculated in the standard way.
+Calculating the BF can be challenging in some situations.
+The Savage-Dickey density ratio (SDR) is a convenient shortcut to calculate the Bayes Factor (Wagenmakers et al., 2010).
+The idea is that the ratio of the prior and posterior density distribution for hypothesis \(H_1\) is an estimate of the Bayes factor calculated in the standard way.

 The ratio between the two black dots is the Bayes Factor.